Toronto Data Sciences Forum

-The Data Mining Forum is an opportunity for you to explore Data Mining related issues, share ideas and discuss industry standards and trends with your peers.
-Each session will explore current trends, new technology and Data Mining techniques through presentations and discussion sessions.
+The Data Sciences Forum is an opportunity for you to explore data science related issues, share ideas and discuss industry standards and trends with your peers.
+Each session will explore current trends, new technology and data science techniques through presentations and discussion sessions.
 As always, these meetings are free to attend.

-If you would like to be notified of upcoming Forum dates, please subscribe to our Data Mining distribution list.
+If you would like to be notified of upcoming Forum dates, please subscribe to our Data Sciences distribution list.

 This environment will allow SAS users to continue to grow their SAS knowledge and their SAS network of professionals between user group meetings and across geographies.
 Have a look and register today, you'll be glad you did!

-Search the ‘groups’ function to locate Toronto area SAS user groups, including the Toronto Data Mining Forum.
+Search the ‘groups’ function to locate Toronto area SAS user groups, including the Toronto Data Sciences Forum.

 Join for professional networking, SAS related discussions and event notifications, and to become more involved with your local SAS user community!